elastic/examples/ElasticStack_donorschoose/README.md

 #### Option 2: Process and load data using Python script

 The raw DonorsChoose.org data is provided as 5 separate files.
 In order to do some useful querying of the data in a search engine / NoSQL store like Elasticsearch, you typically have to go through a data modeling process of identifying how to join data from various tables.
-The files and instructions provided in the [Scripts - Python](https://github.com/elastic/examples/tree/master/ELK_donorschoose/Scripts%20-%20Python) folder provide example of processing, modeling and ingesting data into Elasticsearch starting with the raw data.
+The files and instructions provided in the [Scripts-Python](https://github.com/elastic/examples/tree/master/ELK_donorschoose/Scripts-Python) folder provide example of processing, modeling and ingesting data into Elasticsearch starting with the raw data.

-We are providing this option in case you want to modify how the data is joined, perform additional data cleansing, enrich with additional data, etc. Follow the [ReadMe](https://github.com/elastic/examples/blob/master/ELK_donorschoose/Scripts%20-%20Python/README.md) in the [Scripts - Python](https://github.com/elastic/examples/tree/master/ELK_donorschoose/Scripts%20-%20Python) folder if you want to try this option.
+We are providing this option in case you want to modify how the data is joined, perform additional data cleansing, enrich with additional data, etc. Follow the [ReadMe](https://github.com/elastic/examples/blob/master/ELK_donorschoose/Scripts-Python/README.md) in the [Scripts - Python](https://github.com/elastic/examples/tree/master/ELK_donorschoose/Scripts-Python) folder if you want to try this option.

 #### Check data availability
 Once the index is created using either of the above options, you can check to see if all the data is available in Elasticsearch.
 If all goes well, you should get a `count` response of approximately `3506071` when you run the following command.